cparsell/plex_db_date_added_fix/README.md

 ## BEFORE YOU RUN THIS !

 - Make a backup of your Plex database file just in case!
 - I had problems running this script on Windows.
 Linux or OSX are much happier piping a command into another program I guess.
+Piping the command was the only way I could get it to pop these updates into the database as one-line commands.

 ### Recommended Instructions:
 * Required: Python 3.x